sirkotsky/falmouth/content/blog/2022-02-02 Week 2 - User Research.md

 tags:
 ---

-## User Research
+## Research
 This week was dedicated to learning about different methods of usability (not user!) testing: from task analysis to diary studies.

-### New discoveries

-One tool that was completely new to me was Task Analysis — I've never had a chance to use it, and it seems to be a great opportunity to practice applying it while preparing my creative assignment.
+One tool that was completely new to me was **Task Analysis** — I've never had a chance to use it, and it seems to be a great opportunity to practice applying it while preparing my creative assignment.
 Task Analysis appears to be a simple yet effective tool, although Larry Marine, for instance, warns not to confuse it with use cases (Marine 2014), which I initially thought it to be.

 Among the many things mentioned in this week's materials, I have never got a chance to work with A/B testing and customer support metrics, and although I may not be able to touch the latter, the former will surely go to my usability testing plan for the final assignment.

 ---

-## New brief
+## Prototype Development
 I chose a brief to go with, and spent this week refining the details, speaking with users I made sure to recruit early, and putting together a problem statement.

 ### Problem area